SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ```

 > **💡 Note**<br>
-> If you choose to modify recently read lines in a work area, for example, within a loop (`LOOP AT INTO dobj`), you
-might modify the line and then modify the internal table based on this line using a `MODIFY` statement.
+> If you want to modify recently read lines in a work area, for example, within a loop (`LOOP AT INTO dobj`), you can modify the line and then use a `MODIFY` statement to modify the internal table based on this line.

 [`MODIFY`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmodify_itab.htm)
-statements offer multiple options for changing the content of single and multiple table lines by specifying the table key or a table index
+statements provide multiple ways of changing the content of single and multiple table lines by specifying the table key or a table index,
-without reading lines into a target area first.
+without first reading the lines into a target area.

 ``` abap
 "Addition FROM ...; specified key values determine the line to be modified